Although a child actor Larry Gogan always wanted to be a radio disc jockey.

 Famous for 'The Golden Hour' and the 'Just a Minute Quiz' on RTÉ Radio, Larry Gogan talks about his early days as a young stage actor and his ultimate goal to become a DJ.

-Now, one of Ireland's most loved music men, Larry has also appeared on many television programmes, was a commentator on the Eurovision Song Contest, and a voice over artist.
+Larry went on to become one of Ireland's most loved music men, appeared on many television programmes, was a commentator on the Eurovision Song Contest, and a voice over artist.

 Larry Gogan's early love for entertainment came from his uncle Paddy, who was the manager and producer in the Queen's Theatre in Dublin and subsequently at the Theatre Royal.